sola-hq/mpc-go/deployments/systemd/README.md

-# Mpcium Production Deployment Guide
+# mpc Production Deployment Guide

 ⚠️ **PRODUCTION DEPLOYMENT ONLY**

-This directory contains deployment scripts and configurations for **production deployment** of Mpcium MPC (Multi-Party Computation) nodes using systemd.
+This directory contains deployment scripts and configurations for **production deployment** of mpc MPC (Multi-Party Computation) nodes using systemd.

 **For local development and testing**, please refer to [INSTALLATION.md](../../INSTALLATION.md) instead.

 ## Overview

-Mpcium is a distributed threshold cryptographic system that requires multiple nodes to collaborate for secure operations.
+mpc is a distributed threshold cryptographic system that requires multiple nodes to collaborate for secure operations.
 This deployment guide covers setting up a **secure, production-ready** MPC cluster with proper security hardening, systemd integration, and operational best practices.

 ## Prerequisites